Private wealth

 New rules – from 6 April 2026

-The government proposes that 100% BR will no longer be available on an unlimited value of qualifying business assets, and will instead be capped at £1 million per person.
-Any value exceeding this would only qualify for 50% BR, leaving the balance partially exposed to IHT.
+The government proposes that 100% BR will no longer be available on an unlimited value of qualifying business assets.
+While the initial proposal set the cap for 100% BR at £1 million per person, the revised allowance announced on 23 December increases this to £2.5 million per person.
+Any value above this threshold will attract 50% relief, leaving the remaining balance partially exposed to IHT.

-Although the legislation is yet to be published, from 6 April 2026, transfers of qualifying business assets into trust are expected to be treated as follows:
+From 6 April 2026, transfers of qualifying business assets into trust are to be treated as follows:

-- a potential further 10% if the settlor dies within seven years and BR still applies; and
+• a potential further 10% if the settlor dies within seven years and BR still applies;

 This marks a major shift for business owners who had planned to use trusts for succession and tax planning – particularly those business owners preparing for a sale and seeking to mitigate their IHT exposure.